lelea2/Algorithm/theory/web/javascript-question.md

 var emp2 = new Employee("Merry","Pluto",2000);
 // Create Employee class object var emp3 = new Employee("Ren","Pluto",2500);

+//Result: Here each instance variable emp1, emp2, emp3 has own copy of increaseSalary private method.

 ```

 ### 17. Explain **delete** operator and what it do